mn1003/LL1-Parser-simulator/README.md

 # LL1-Parser-simulator
-It is a web based tool designed to stimulate the working of the LL(1) parser algorithm.
+It is a web based tool designed to simulate the working of the LL(1) parser algorithm.